Data Capture Events

 When digitizing it's important to think about the layer being digitized and if there are specific considerations that need to be taken into account.
 In particular, you should consider the following:

-- During [analyses](software-help/analyses] Data Capture Event features are processed within sample frame polygons.
+- During analyses Data Capture Event features are processed within sample frame polygons.
 For example, structure points are counted within each sample frame polygon and vegetation types are summarized by area within each polygon.
 Therefore, it can be useful to have the sample frame polygons added to the map while digitizing event features.

 - Related to the previous point, it's important for some feature types to maintain mutual exclusivity to avoid "double counting" during analyses.
 For example, if you are digitizing active and inactive floodplains, you should avoid gaps and overlaps between the two feature types.
 This can be accomplished by using the topology checker during editing.